daznax/daznax/README.md

 ## Hi there 👋
-I am a Technical Service Engineer at Epic.
+I am a Technical Services Engineer at Epic.
 At Epic I have authored a handful of back-end development logs in MUMPS and hope to one day be compentent in full-stack web development.

 - 🔭 I’m currently working on a simple application for tracking cards
 - ⚡ Fun fact: My biggest hobby is playing guitar!